echennells/predictiontracker/README.md

 ## Overview

-XtoText processes podcast audio files to:
+processes podcast audio files to:
 - Transcribe audio using GPU-accelerated Whisper models
 - Extract financial predictions using a three-stage LLM pipeline
 - Track predictions with timestamps, confidence levels, and timeframes